 \end{lemme}

-This is where appears a difference with the brownian case.
-In Lemma 3.2 of \cite{AndDev}, they have a similar result with, instead of $\tilde L_{i-1}$, an other random time denoted by $\tilde L_{i}^-$.
+This is where appears a technical difference with the Brownian case.
+In Lemma 3.2 of \cite{AndDev}, they have a similar result with, instead of $\tilde L_{i-1}$, an other random time that they denote by $\tilde L_{i}^-$.
 In the context of a L\'evy environment, the existence of jumps may allow one of the $\tilde m_i - \tilde L_{i}^-$ to be quite small with a non negligible probability, which would allow some standard valleys to be left from $\tilde L_{i}^-$.
-In fact, we would need an analogue of \eqref{0MinorationAVallee} for $\hat V^{\uparrow}$ to have the same result as in Lemma 3.2 of \cite{AndDev}.
-In order to still have the standard valleys left from the right, we have to change our definition of "leave from the right" (replacing $\tilde L_{i}^-$ by $\tilde L_{i-1}$).
-A consequence of this is that the study of the descending parts of the standard $h$-valleys is more technical (since we have to consider a bigger part than in \cite{AndDev}, and we do not know its law precisely) and requires Subsection \ref{new technical}.
-In particular, our proof that the standard valleys are left from the right requires the technical Lemma \ref{trucavecnouvelledef}, but the idea of the result has no qualitative difference with the drifted brownian case.
+In fact, it would require an analogous of \eqref{0MinorationAVallee} for $\hat V^{\uparrow}$ to have the same result as in Lemma 3.2 of \cite{AndDev}, this is thus hopeless here.
+In order to still have the standard valleys left from the right, we have given here a different definition of "leave from the right" (replacing $\tilde L_{i}^-$ by $\tilde L_{i-1}$).
+A consequence of this is that the study of the descending parts of the standard $h$-valleys is more technical (since we have to consider a bigger part than in \cite{AndDev}, and we do not know its law precisely) and this study requires Subsection \ref{new technical}.
+In particular, our proof that the standard valleys are left from the right requires the technical Lemma \ref{trucavecnouvelledef}, but the idea of the result has no qualitative difference with the drifted Brownian case.

 \begin{proof} of Lemma \ref{sortparladroite}